 7. Have a few convenience/luxury foods for barter and illness

-That leaves three choices: foraging, hunting/fishing, and gardening.
+So, you’re left with three options: foraging, hunting/fishing, and gardening.
 Do you know how to find and identify wild edibles?
 Do you have even rudimentary fishing/hunting equipment and knowledge?
 It’s harder than it looks.

-Store heirloom, non-hybrid, non-gmo seeds and learn how to grow them!
-Remember to include grains, beans, herbs, and even fruits, if you can.
+To prepare, store heirloom, non-hybrid, non-GMO seeds and learn how to grow them.
+Include grains, beans, herbs, and fruits if possible.
 Protect them from moisture, heat, light and oxygen in that order.
-A brown paper lined canning jar in the fridge or freezer does nicely.
-If you buy a ready made “vault”, make sure it is from a seed company and not a food supplier.
+Storing them in a brown paper-lined canning jar in the fridge or freezer works well.
+Consider creating your seed “vault.”
+If you buy one, make sure it’s from a seed company, not a food supplier.

 9. Store the rainbow

-My parents used to say that God color-coded the plant world for a reason: eat all the colors and you’ll be healthy.
-We laughed and thought they were hayseeds.
-Who’s laughing now?
+Eat all the colors of plants.
 There are different protective chemicals attached to each color and you don’t want to miss any.
 In both food and seeds, make sure to have multiple sources of all colors plus some vitamin tablets, just to be safe.

 10. Multiple layers of storage

-Simply put, have some dry, some canned, some freeze dried, some frozen, etc. When the fridge is gone, there’s dry.
-If you can’t cook at all, there’s canned, etc. Just make sure you have a good can opener for the canned goods.
+Simply put, have some dry goods, some canned goods, some freeze dried, some frozen, etc. When the fridge is gone, there’s dry.
+If you can’t cook at all, there’s canned, etc. Multiples of different types.
+Just make sure you have a good can opener for the canned goods.

 11. Store multi-use items